 P.S.
 If I were actually a wizard, much of 2017 would be erased from your memory.
 Onward!

 Check out our Wine Pairings to compliment this dish!Print

 Sunday Pasta® Recipe: Anelli al Forno (Baked Pasta Rings)

-Meanwhile, bring a large pot of salted water to boil for the pasta.
-Cook for half of the package’s recommended duration and drain.
+- Meanwhile, preheat the oven to 350 and bring a large pot of salted water to boil for the pasta.
+Cook the pasta for half of the package’s recommended duration and drain.
 Add the pasta to the sauce and mix in the ricotta.

 - Move the pasta mixture to a baking dish.
 Sprinkle with Parmigiano and place in the oven.
 Bake for about 20 minutes until browned.
 Let sit for 5 minutes and serve.